Last Updated on April 15, 2021 by Helga Dosa

 What do we know about the mozzarella quality issue?

-The Cantile Dairy’s violations not only damage the 1,500 dairy farms legally producing buffalo mozzarellas, but also degrades the imagine of a product that has a turnover of 71 million euro per year, also thanks to its high exporting value.
-This is what the Coldiretti (an institution that protects and acts on behalf of agricultural activities in Italy) declares, while expressing admiration for the operation carried out by the Carabinieri of Caserta, coordinated by the prosecutors of Santa Maria di Capua Vetere that, we have seen, led to the interim notification of 13 people including owners of the farms, biologists, veterinary surgeons and lab technicians.
+The Cantile Dairy’s violations not only damage the 1,500 dairy farms legally producing buffalo mozzarellas but also degrades the image of a product that has a turnover of 71 million euros per year, also thanks to its high exporting value.
+This is what the Coldiretti (an institution that protects and acts on behalf of agricultural activities in Italy) declares while expressing admiration for the operation carried out by the Carabinieri of Caserta, coordinated by the prosecutors of Santa Maria di Capua Vetere that.

+We have seen, led to the interim notification of 13 people including owners of the farms, biologists, veterinary surgeons, and lab technicians.
 Faced with this episode of product adulteration, the Coldiretti has revealed a very serious lack of responsibility on behalf of the competent authorities for not yet having seen to the formulation of rules regarding the legal measures to be taken concerning the production of certified D.O.P. mozzarella.
 The only regulation available at the moment is a disposition dating back to 2008, which has never been, however, officially approved.
-This means it cannot be forced into application.
+This means it cannot be forced into the application.

 It seems that multinational retailers already knew about the irregularities in the ingredients used in the production of Cantile’s mozzarellas: “Auchan and Monoprix have complained because they have discovered cow milk in the buffalo mozzarellas” No, it’s not true, there has been a mistake” This is the exchange, intercepted by the Carabinieri of Caserta, between Guido Cantile and his agent in Bologna, responsible for the sale of the D.O.P. certified mozzarellas to the above-mentioned retailers.